ryancheley/djangocon-us-2025/presentation/feedback/round03.md

 On `The Real Cost` slide put the regulatory issues onto it's own slide

-Change the `Current State - EHR Database Schema` title to `Current State`
+Change the `Current State - HER Database Schema` title to `Current State`

 Change the order of the fields to have `chads_score` at end since it's the one we just added